 Works in Progress

 Kromphardt, Christopher D., and Michael F. Salamone.
 "Trump, Twitter, and Support for the Supreme Court" (title altered).
-Article under review.
+Working paper.

 Salamone, Michael F. "Personality and Judicial Legitimacy: The Big Five and Public Response to the Supreme Court."
 Working paper.